Skip to content

 Conjunctivitis is the most common early eye finding.
 It is mild, self-resolving with treatment of the underlying infection, and not specific — many viral infections look the same.

 Later-stage involvement is more varied and clinically meaningful.
-Reported manifestations include uveitis (inflammation of the middle eye, often the most clinically significant ocular Lyme finding), keratitis, episcleritis, optic neuritis, retinal vasculitis, and rarely branch retinal vein occlusion.
-The Mikkilä cohort found that, of the 20 cases described, 10 had uveitis and 4 had neuro-ophthalmologic disorders — though that distribution comes from a referral population at a specialised eye clinic and is not a population prevalence.
+Reported manifestations include uveitis (inflammation inside the eye, often the most clinically significant ocular Lyme finding), keratitis (inflammation of the cornea, the clear front window of the eye), episcleritis (inflammation of the thin layer over the white of the eye), optic neuritis (inflammation of the optic nerve), retinal vasculitis (inflammation of the retina's blood vessels), and rarely branch retinal vein occlusion (a blockage in one of the small veins draining the retina).
+The Mikkilä cohort found that, of the 20 cases described, 10 had uveitis and 4 had neuro-ophthalmologic disorders2 — though that distribution comes from a referral population at a specialised eye clinic and is not a population prevalence.

 Neuro-borreliosis — central nervous system involvement — can produce cranial nerve palsies.
 The most-recognised is facial nerve (cranial VII) palsy, sometimes bilateral, which can affect eyelid closure (and indirectly the cornea) but is not strictly a "vision" finding.
 Less commonly, abducens (cranial VI) palsy can produce horizontal double vision.
 Optic neuritis with visual-pathway involvement is documented in case reports but uncommon.